tmatofa/quickstart-eks-cdk-python/README.md

 When you develop and deploy infrastructure with the CDK you don't edit the intermediate CloudFormation but, instead, let CDK regenerate it in response to changes in the upstream CDK code.

-What makes CDK uniquely good when it comes to our EKS Quickstart is:
+What makes CDK uniquely good when it comes to our EKS Quick Start is:

 * It handles the IAM Roles for Service Accounts (IRSA) rather elegantly and creates the IAM Roles and Policies, creates the Kubernetes service accounts, and then maps them to each other.
 * It has implemented custom CloudFormation resources with Lambda invoking kubectl and helm to deploy manifests and charts as part of the cluster provisioning.